ckurtz22/SplitNX/README.md

 To trigger hold all 4 "Shoulder Buttons" (ZL/L/R/ZR), and then press one of:

+  - `+`: Attempt to connect to livesplit server
+  - `-`: Reload configuration file.
   - `A`: Split/Start
   - `B`: Undo
   - `X`: Skip
   - `Y`: Reset
+  - Left on the DPAD: write first memory address value in autosplitter to log file.

 ### Splitting Based on Memory Values ###